KangilPark/CSCE156-Lab01/readme.md

 1. Open a browser to https://cse-apps.unl.edu/handin
 2. Login with your **CSE credentials**
-3. Click on Lab 1.0 and hand in the `Statistics.java` source file.
+3. Click on Lab 1.0 and hand in the `Statistics.java`, `Natural.java,` and the
+  `ChildCredit.java` source files.
 You can either click the large
 "handin" area and select the file or you can drag-drop the files.
 You will be able to re-handin the same file as many times as you want up